Do you need help prioritizing your time?

 Here’s a suggestion: write down what comes to mind quickly.
 Don’t get bogged down with details.

-When you go through this exercise each week, you’ll have the opportunity to reflect, redirect, and refocus weekly.
+When you go through the exercise that we teach each week, you’ll have the opportunity to reflect, redirect, and refocus weekly.

 This is a cyclical process, one that you will repeat over and over again.